nextstrain/docs.nextstrain.org/src/tutorials/narratives-how-to-write.rst

 ===================

 The following will walk you through writing a Nextstrain narrative.
-We'll start with a basic 3-slide narrative and then gradually add further slides with the intention of describing the functionality of narratives.
+We'll look at a basic 3-slide narrative to explore the functionality of narratives.
 The aim is for you to feel comfortable with the technical aspects of creating and troubleshooting narratives.

 For an introduction to the concept of Narratives, please see :doc:`/guides/communicate/narratives-intro` or take a look at this example narrative,  `Twenty years of West Nile virus <https://nextstrain.org/narratives/twenty-years-of-WNV>`__.